 A router dado jig is a multi-purpose workshop jig that can cut dadoes, grooves, or rabbets.
 It is suitable for making dado joints, or rabbet joints and can be used as a mortising jig.
 It is easily adjustable, cheap to build, and really great to use.

-The overall dimensions are 700 x 200 mm, which gives you roughly 500 mm to cut dadoes depending on the size of your router base.
-I’ve built the dado jig for a DeWalt plunge router but it can be built for any router.
+The dimensions of this jig are 700 x 200 mm, providing about 500 mm of space for cutting dadoes, which will vary based on the size of your router base.
+I designed the dado jig specifically for a DeWalt plunge router, but the principles can be adapted to fit any router.

 Table of Contents